jimbosoft/meToo/README.md

 ## The main functionality

 A input data is passed to the MeBank class which creates a transaction object and puts it into a map of accounts containing list of transactions.
+One transaction is recorded against the outgoing funds account and one is recorded for the incoming funds account.
 If the reverse transaction Id is set, it will be added to a separate map of accounts which contains a map of transaction ids that have been reversed.
 ### The retrieval
 When an account number, start and end date-times are supplied, MeBank will retrieve the list of transactions and find those in that time-frame.
 Once the start of the time-frame is found, search will stop when the transactions are past the end of the time-frame, hence shortening the search.
 Worst case the entire list is traversed.